accso/java9-jigsaw-examples/jigsaw-examples/example_unnamed-module/readme.md

 ### Modules in this example
 * modb, modmain, and also classes for the unnamed module (cpb, cpmain)
-* modmain has a Main class which is started in run.sh
+* modmain and cpmain each contain a Main class which are started in run.sh

 ### Module Dependency Graph, created via [DepVis](https://github.com/accso/java9-jigsaw-depvis)
 ![Example's Module Dependency Graph](moduledependencies.png)

 ### Example shows ...
-TODO
-- Unnamed modules
-END TODO
+The examples illustrates the accessibility rules for the unamed module (i.e. classpath).
+The main class in modmain can not access classes from the unamed module, whereas the main class in cpmain has access to all classes, both from the named modules (if the corresponding packages are exported) and from the unnamed module.

+The script run.sh starts both main classes, from modmain and from cpmain.